Fort Tourgis: Tourgis searchlight bunker

 From the searchlight emplacement there is a panoramic view of Clonque Bay and Platte Saline.
 Eastwards, you can see across to the Victorian Forts Doyle and Grosnez.
 The left, westward, side of the view takes in a good deal of Alderney's Ramsar site, an area of rocky coast, islets and seabed habitats protected under the Ramsar convention on wetlands of international importance.

-The upwellings created by the tidal flows of Alderney's Swinge provide the nutrients that attract fish, and in turn seabirds, to our Living Islands, making Alderney the seabird centre of the English Channel.
-Look out for the pure white gannets with their black wingtips, often flying in formation; black shags drying their wings on rocks; the brown curlews with their long downward curved beaks, and the white little egrets stabbing fish in the rockpools beneath you.
+The upwellings created by the tidal flows of Alderney's Swinge provide the nutrients that attract fish, and in turn seabirds, to the Living Islands, making Alderney the seabird centre of the English Channel.
+White gannets with their black wingtips, often flying in formation; black shags drying their wings on rocks; brown curlews with their long downward curved beaks, and the little white egrets stabbing fish in the rockpools can be seen on the shore.

 Victorian tunnel to caponier

 This tunnel allowed easy access to the caponier from the battery.
 In Victorian times, there would have been no other access to the secure caponier from outside the fort.
 It would probably have been lit by oil lamps.